 Because of their promising data, the researchers stated that “coffee consumption was inversely associated with total and cause-specific mortality.”
 However, because they could not clearly adjust for all variables, they also emphasized that “whether this was a causal or associational finding cannot be determined from our data.”
 7

 The findings of this study are supported by several others.
-Last month, researchers from Harvard School of Medicine and Public Health noted a significant, inverse association between coffee consumption and mortality in three different studies with a total of 300,000 subjects.
+Researchers from Harvard School of Medicine and Public Health noted a significant, inverse association between coffee consumption and mortality in three different studies with a total of 300,000 subjects.

 The Harvard researchers concluded that “higher consumption of total coffee, caffeinated coffee, and decaffeinated coffee was associated with lower risk of total mortality.”
 8 They also observed something else interesting: there was no significant difference between regular and decaf coffee and risk of death!